jeffreyegan/SETI_Breakthrough_Listen/README.md

 # SETI_Breakthrough_Listen
-An entry in a Kaggle AI/ML competition to find extraterrestrial signals in data from deep space.
+An entry in a Kaggle AI/ML competition to find extraterrestrial technosignatures in spectrogram data from deep space observations using radio telescopes.